neilvmorrison/monorepo-project-starter/README.md

-# 🔥 PNPM Monorepo Starter
+# 🔥 PNPM Monorepo Saas Starter

 A TypeScript monorepo using PNPM workspaces with four main packages: